Same-sex marriage in Idaho: Developments after legalization

 A tax conformity bill, which would allow Idaho taxpayers to use federal adjusted gross income on their federal return as a starting point in filling out their Idaho tax form, was opposed by a group of Republican lawmakers in February 2022 who argued that the bill circumvented the Idaho Constitution by approving same-sex marriage.
 Representative Ron Nate said, "The problem with this is that [the bill] does not protect our constitution in Idaho as it was amended in 2006", as the federal government uses its definition of marriage to allow adjustments.
 Representative Gregory Chaney disagreed, "Not only are you [Representative Nate] not doing a better job of upholding the Idaho Constitution, you are doing an absolutely miserable job of upholding the United States Constitution.
 This is another example of where we'd get our rear end kicked, summarily, and then we'd pay the attorney['s] fees for whoever sued us."
 The bill passed 46–22 in the House.

 In January 2023, Senator Scott Herndon introduced legislation to eliminate marriage licenses and instead direct officiants to issue marriage certificates following a ceremony between "two qualified people, a man and a woman".
-Representative Ilana Rubel said the bill appears to codify that "there would only be marriage recognized between a man and a woman" in Idaho, which would violate the U.S. Constitution.
+Representative Ilana Rubel said the bill appeared to codify that "there would only be marriage recognized between a man and a woman" in Idaho, which would violate the U.S. Constitution.
 The bill was scheduled to be heard in the Senate Judiciary and Rules Committee on January 23, but was dropped from the agenda just hours before the committee's meeting for unknown reasons.
+In January 2025, Representative Heather Scott introduced a motion calling on the Supreme Court to overturn Obergefell v.
+Hodges, which Scott labelled as an "illegitimate overreach", and allow the state to reenforce its same-sex marriage ban.
+Democratic leaders Ilana Rubel and Melissa Wintrow issued a joint statement that: "[t]his is yet another example of the extreme wing of the Republican Party ginning up divisive social issues in order to create problems where none exist.
+Big government has no business telling consenting adults who they should love."
+The measure encountered significant civil opposition as well, as the majority of Idahoans support the legal recognition of same-sex marriage according to polling.
+A petition against the resolution gathered thousands of signatures within days.
+The measure passed the House 46–24 on January 27.
+A spokeswoman for the Human Rights Campaign said in response, "This cruel action by Idaho Republicans amounts to nothing more than shouting at the wind.
+A majority of Americans of all political affiliations support marriage equality.
+Resolutions are not laws, and state legislatures lack the power to dismantle marriage equality.
+They cannot touch the guaranteed federal protections for same-sex couples under the Respect for Marriage Act."
+The bill failed to pass the Senate.
+Two activists for the North Idaho Pride Alliance said: